-- You can book a Christmas tree collection for January using the Green waste bagged collection service (£2.10 a tree)
+- book a Christmas tree collection for January using the Green waste bagged collection service (£2.10 a tree)

 - just put your tree out for collection in January if you are signed up for Green Waste Premium service (fortnightly collections)

 For an artificial Christmas tree please use the Bulky collection service.